emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

-# Rule SQL Syntax
+# Rule Engine SQL Language

-EMQX uses SQL-based rules for data extraction, filtering, enriching, and transformation in real-time.
-The EMQX rule syntax also supports embedding [JQ programs](https://stedolan.github.io/jq/) in expressions, which allows you to do complex data transformations when it is needed.
+An SQL-based based language is used in EMQX's rules for data extraction, filtering, enriching, and transformation.
+The rule-engine language has a rich set of built-in functions for doing simple transformations and creating timestamps etc. The language also supports embedding [JQ programs](https://stedolan.github.io/jq/) in expressions, which allows you to do complex data transformations when it is needed.

 <img src="./assets/rules/data-integration-arch.png" alt="image" style="zoom:40%;" />

-EMQX has provided a rich set of built-in functions that you can access by clicking **Data Integration** -> **Rules** -> **SQL Example** on EMQX Dashboard.
-For more customized needs, EMQX also supports creating your own SQL-like statements.
-This section will introduce the SQL-like language.

-This SQL-like syntax has two types of statements: `SELECT` and `FOREACH`.
+This SQL-like language has two types of statements: `SELECT` and `FOREACH`.
 Each rule can have exactly one statement.

 | Statement | Description                                                  |
 | --------- | ------------------------------------------------------------ |